orxanbr/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-1. Theoretical Foundation
+ Theoretical Foundation

-We consider a projectile launched with an initial velocity $$v_0$$ at an angle $$\theta$$ to the horizontal.
-Neglecting air resistance and assuming constant gravitational acceleration $$g$$, we derive the equations of motion.
+We consider a projectile launched with an initial velocity $v_0$ at an angle $\theta$ to the horizontal.
+Neglecting air resistance and assuming constant gravitational acceleration $g$, we derive the equations of motion.

 ### Equations of Motion

-The horizontal and vertical positions as a function of time $$t$$ are:
+The horizontal and vertical positions as a function of time $t$ are:

 $$
 x(t) = v_0 \cos(\theta) \cdot t